Vekar98/Prediction_Of_Loan_Repayment/README.md

 The project discusses an issue of repayment of leasing installments using machine learning.
 I have used random forest and logistic regression models to make predictions based on the acquired data

-In this repository you can find few files:
+In this repository you can find:

 - file with my project saved in .ipynb
-- file with my project saved in .html